darwinsinchi19/BINGO/README.md

 ### `npm start`

-Actual checkForBingo algo is found in the BingoAlgoAnswer
+Actual checkForBingo algo is found in the BingoAlgoAnswer.tsx file